 Grants are EERE's primary funding vehicle for businesses, industries, universities and others.
 Most EERE grants are awarded on merit on a competitive basis.
-EERE financial assistance opportunities are listed in the Financial Opportunities by Audience database and on Grants.gov or FedConnect.
+EERE financial assistance opportunities are listed in the Financial Opportunities database and on Grants.gov or FedConnect.
 For state-by-state information on state, local. utility, and federal incentives that promote renewable energy and energy efficiency, search DSIRE (Database of State Incentives for Renewables and Efficiency).

 DHS Financial Assistance (Dept. of Homeland Security)

 Most Homeland Security non-disaster grant programs are designated for state and local governments and specific entities such as colleges, etc. Unsolicited applications from individuals are generally not accepted.
 Includes Urban Area Security Initiative, Citizens Corps, Medical Response System, Operation Stonegarden (border security), Infrastructure Protection.
 Contact homeland security State Offices.
 Programs for firefighters may be found at Assistance to Firefighters.

 Includes contracting with the federal government, international trade and exporting, and small business.
 See also financial assistance links at the Small Business Administration website.

 Official website posting business, contracting, and procurement opportunities with the federal government.
 Useful information for vendors, including FBO Demonstration Videos and Frequently Asked Questions, appear under the Getting Started tab.
 Search options include an advance search form for more targeted filtering of current opportunities.